Join my community and receive my free ebook! Subscribe now >>

-Remember that initially the foods for high blood pressure control will taste different, so allow your taste receptors to adjust and that will take around two weeks.
+Initially when cooking with less salt, the foods for high blood pressure control will taste different.
+Allow two weeks for your taste receptors to adjust.
 After

-that you will be able to detect sodium in your food very easily.
-You
+that you will be able to detect excess sodium in your food easily.

-buds adjust, your taste for salty foods will change.
-But keep in mind that an adult requires only about 250 milligram (mg) of sodium a day.
+Once your taste buds adjust, your taste for salty foods will change.
+But keep in mind that an adult requires only about 250 milligrams (mg) of sodium a day.

 First, always make a grocery shopping list, that way you will buy the freshest produce to be used that day.
 It also helps you to not purchase what is not needed.

-When eating meat, include plenty of vegetables, rice, noodles and bread.
-Vegetables such as leafy greens or cabbage and broccoli are often paired with meat since they help in the digestion of the protein.
+Vegetables such as leafy greens or cabbage and broccoli are often paired with meat, since they help in the digestion of the protein.

 Marinades made with rice wine, garlic, lemon juice, tamarind juice and vinegar are also added to break down the fats and proteins.
-And of course the use of ginger is common because it is believed to cleanse the body of toxins from meat dishes.
+Of course, the use of ginger is common because it is believed to cleanse the body of toxins from meat dishes.